grantmacken/tree-sitter-xquery/README.md

 2. '+'  in the context of sequence_type/occurarance_operator
 3. '+'  in the context of additive_expr
-4. 'xs:date' in this context is a constuctor function so it is colored like other function Elsewhere as the 2nd line 'xs:integer' this appears in the sequence_type context so it will be colored as a type.
+4. 'xs:date' in this context is a constuctor function so it is colored like other function, whereas elsewhere as the 2nd line 'xs:integer' this appears in the sequence_type context so it will be colored as a type.

-There is more to see in this example: spot the semanitc color differences
+More spot the symantic color differences
  - '[' ']' can be a square array constructors or delimit predicates
  - '(' ')' can be a parenthesized expr or delimit parameter and argument lists